marius-ogrean/m-test-crawler/README.md

 Apache Storm being a "distributed realtime computation system" it allows scaling the performance by adding more machines (nodes).

+The logic of the parsing of datapoints is in the class CompanyDataIndexer.
 The datapoints are stored in Apache Solr.

 Steps to run the crawler:
 -